 Examples of Charles’ recent work in this area includes:

-Charles will be delivering a seminar with Marc Brown on the recent Supreme Court decision of Bilta (UK) Ltd (in liquidation) v Tradition Financial Services Ltd [2025] UKSC 18 at Chambers’ annual Insolvency & Restructuring Conference on 18 June 2025.
+Charles recently delivered a seminar with Marc Brown on the recent Supreme Court decision of Bilta (UK) Ltd (in liquidation) v Tradition Financial Services Ltd [2025] UKSC 18 at Chambers’ annual Insolvency & Restructuring Conference.

 Examples of work undertaken during Charles’ first six include: